 Schedule and Attendance

-The internship begins in mid-January and runs to the end of the semester. campus at 7:20 am. and depart for home from the Capitol at 4:00 pm.
+The internship begins in mid-January and runs to the end of the semester.
+Students meet on campus at 7:20 am and depart from the Capitol at 4:00 pm.
 In instances of bad weather and dangerous road conditions, we do not attempt the trip to Denver.

 The performance and appearance of interns makes a statement about themselves and about Colorado State University.
 They must conduct themselves in responsible fashion, be courteous, dependable and prompt, and dress professionally.
 Similarly, they may expect others to treat them with courtesy and respect.
 While interns retain their rights of expression as citizens they may not, as per legislature rules, lobby, testify before committees or function as reporters.